 The Kentucky Derby: A Celebration of Kentucky and its Heritage

 Claypool traces the origins and development of the Kentucky Derby, the world's most famous horse race and a powerful influence on Kentucky society and culture.
 He will use memorabilia collected during his 40-year passion for the race.

 Rascals, Heroes, and Just Plain Uncommon Folks from Kentucky

 In this talk, Claypool will profile a choice selection of the many colorful Kentuckians, male and female, noted and notorious, whose stories make our history so interesting and entertaining.
 The format of the program contains an exciting and stimulating surprise for the audience to wield its power even today.

 This program offers a lively presentation with recordings of some of the most popular songs from the North and South during the American Civil War.
 Claypool discusses the origins, importance, and placement in historical context of each song.

 Equipment needs: Microphone and a small table

 Kentucky is located at a particularly interesting crossroads in the linguistic landscape of the United States.
-This talk introduces the specific linguistic situation in Kentucky by examining several linguistic, sociolinguistic, and educational aspects of language in the many diverse regions of the Commonwealth.
-We will explore not only how language is variously produced but also how people's impressions of the language of their fellow Kentuckians changes from place to place.
+This presentation introduces the specific linguistic situation in Kentucky by examining several linguistic, sociolinguistic, and educational aspects of language in the many diverse regions of the Commonwealth.
+We will explore not only how language is variously produced but also how people’s impressions of the language of their fellow Kentuckians changes from place to place.